-Directors are categorised as Executive, non-Executive and independent non-Executive, and this is disclosed in the Corporate Governance section of the Integrated Annual Report and on the Massmart website.
+Directors are categorised as Executive, non-Executive and independent non-Executive, and this is disclosed in the Our Leadership section of the Integrated Annual Report and on the Massmart website.
 Currently, 63% of the non-Executive Directors of the Board is considered independent.
 The remaining 37% of the non-Executive Directors are nominee representatives of the majority shareholder, Walmart.
 The non-Executive Chairman of the Board is deemed independent.
 The Deputy Chairman of the Board acts as the lead independent non-Executive Director.
 A robust assessment of the independence of the Board is conducted on an annual basis under the guidance of the Company Secretary, in line with the principles set out in King IV recommended practices (RP27 and RP 28) read with paragraph 3.84(e)(iii) of the JSE Listings Requirements and section 94(4) of the Companies Act, no 71 of 2008.
 In addition to this, an external evaluation was conducted regarding the Board’s effectiveness to assist in identifying and addressing opportunities for improvement.
 This review considered the balance of skills, expertise and competencies of the Board.

 All Directors and the Company Secretary declare and disclose any conflicts of interest they may have in accordance with the provisions of section 75 of the Companies Act no 71 of 2008.
 None of the Board members hold securities in the Group which are deemed to be material to their personal wealth.
 Two of the independent non-Executive Directors hold minor equity interests in Massmart.
-The Directors’ interests are disclosed on an annual basis in the Directors’ Report contained in the Integrated Annual Report.
+The Directors’ interests are disclosed on an annual basis in the Directors’ Report of the Annual Financial Statements.

 The Audit Committee oversees the continued application of a combined assurance model which provides a coordinated approach to all assurance activities and ensures that the combined assurance received from management and internal and external assurance providers, is sufficient to address all identified significant risks.
 The Audit Committee also oversees the internal financial controls and any reporting, fraud and IT risks that may affect the integrity (i.e. accuracy and reliability of information) of the Integrated Annual Report and other external reports within its mandate.
 The Audit Committee manages the relationship with the Group’s internal and external auditors and assesses their independence and effectiveness.

-A Risk Committee has been established and the Board has allocated to it the responsibility of oversight of the risk management and governance.
+A Risk Committee has been established and the Board has allocated the responsibility of oversight of the risk management and governance to this Committee.
 The Audit and Risk Committees are separate committees and there is cross-functionality of its members.

-A Remuneration Committee has been constituted and the Board has allocated to it oversight on the Group remuneration policies and protocols.
+A Remuneration Committee has been constituted and the Board has allocated oversight on the Group remuneration policies and protocols to this Committee.

-The Nominations Committee has been delegated the responsibility of nominating, electing and appointing Board members and Executive management.
+The Nominations Committee has been delegated the responsibility of nominating, electing and appointing Board members and Executive management by the Board.

 Social and Ethics Committee

-The Board has allocated to the Social and Ethics Committee the responsibility for overseeing and reporting on ethics, employment equity, transformation, responsible corporate citizenship, sustainable development, health and safety and stakeholder relationships.
+The Board has allocated the responsibility for overseeing and reporting on ethics, employment equity, transformation, responsible corporate citizenship, sustainable development, health and safety and stakeholder relationships to the Social and Ethics Committee.
 It is also responsible to execute on its statutory duties as set out in the Companies Act.

 Massmart operates under a formal Delegation of Authority (“DoA”) framework, which is reviewed and updated by the Board on an annual basis.
 The DoA sets the direction and parameters for the authority and powers which are to be reserved for the Board and those that are to be delegated to the Executive Directors (the Group CEO and Group CFO) and management.
 The framework defines the Board’s level of materiality and approval thresholds and is clear in instances in which the Board’s authority is reserved.
 The Executive Committee manages and oversees the day to day affairs of the Group in line with the delegated authority conferred on them by the Board and key executives of Massmart’s major subsidiaries lead and oversee key operational and management functions of the operating subsidiaries in line with the Group’s strategic, operational and financial objectives.

-The Board is satisfied that the powers and responsibilities delegated to the Executive Directors, in particular the Group CEO, Guy Hayward are clear and effectively discharged, and that the Group CEO provides effective leadership and management of the Group business affairs and he is accountable to and reports to the Board on a regular basis within the scope of his service contract.
+The Board is satisfied that the powers and responsibilities delegated to the Executive Directors, in particular the Group CEO, Mitchell Slape are clear and effectively discharged, and that the Group CEO provides effective leadership and management of the Group business affairs and he is accountable to and reports to the Board on a regular basis within the scope of his service contract.

 The Group CEO’s overall responsibility is to lead the Company effectively and implement the policies and strategies adopted by the Board.
 The CEO chairs the Massmart Executive Committee and the Boards of each of the four divisional Management operating Committees thereby serving as the chief link between management and the Board.
-Whilst the Group CEO does not have a fixed-term contract, he is contractually bound by a notice period of twelve months.
+The Group CEO’s employment is subject to valid work authorisation in South Africa.

-The Board is assisted by a competent, suitably qualified and experienced Company Secretary, Joe Ralebepa, who is appointed by the Board.
-As Group Company Secretary employed by Massmart on a full-time basis he is empowered to properly fulfil his duties inter alia, including those statutory obligations set out in section 88 of the Companies Act 71 of 2008.
-Joe Ralebepa also serves as the Group Legal Executive and General Counsel, and with his varied legal, commercial and corporate governance experience spanning 20 years, he is duly equipped to provide professional corporate governance advice to the Board and its sub-Committees.
-In its annual assessment of the Company Secretary, the Board is satisfied that it has an arm’s length relationship with the Company Secretary, notwithstanding the access to guidance and counsel the Board enjoys from the Company Secretary, and he has the necessary qualification, competence and expertise required of a company secretary Measures are in place for the Board to assess adherence to the DoA and delegated executive management responsibilities, including regular review of prevailing governance protocols and risk management processes.
+The Board is assisted by a competent, suitably qualified and experienced Interim Company Secretary, Nicole Morgan, who is appointed by the Board.
+As Interim Group Company Secretary employed by Massmart on a full-time basis she is empowered to properly fulfil her duties inter alia, including those statutory obligations set out in section 88 of the Companies Act 71 of 2008.
+In its annual assessment of the Interim Company Secretary, the Board is satisfied that it has an arm’s length relationship with the Interim Company Secretary, notwithstanding the access to guidance and counsel the Board enjoys from the Interim Company Secretary, and she has the necessary qualification, competence and expertise required of a company secretary Measures are in place for the Board to assess adherence to the DoA and delegated executive management responsibilities, including regular review of prevailing governance protocols and risk management processes.
 The Risk Committee serves as an independent source of assurance for the Board in relation to adherence to the DoA and other governance protocols.

 Through its risk framework, the Board takes responsibility for ensuring that the Group implements an effective process to anticipate and identify risk, measure its potential impact and implement steps it believes are necessary to proactively manage associated risks and identify opportunities.
 When approving Massmart’s strategy, the Board takes into consideration the strategic opportunities available and the related risks associated with its strategy.